 Administrative adjudication can take many forms and administrative agencies have differing internal processes in how they adjudicate cases.
 In this book/multiple article project, I look at how internal processes can dictate outcomes.
 In particular, I undertake a comprehensive examination of the adjudicatory processes of the National Labor Relations Board, the Patent and Trademark Office, the Environmental Protection Agency, the Securities and Exchange Commission and the Federal Trade Commission, examining labor, patent, securities, environmental and data privacy policies.
 I hope to offer insights into which institutional configuration of agencies can best effectuate congressional purpose.

-Specialized Judges in Patent Law: A Review of the Patent Pilot Project at the Five Year Mark (to be presented as a poster at the Conference on Empirical Legal Studies in October 2017) (under review)
+Specialized Judges in Patent Law: A Review of the Patent Pilot Project at the Five Year Mark (under review)

 Congress set up a ten-year pilot project to change the way patent cases are heard in the federal courts.
 In the new system, fourteen district courts act as specialized patent courts and decide more than their share of patent cases.
 Now that the five-year mark passed, my paper examines what impact the pilot project had in influencing patent law doctrine and court decision-making generally.
 I find that pilot judges do not differ from non pilot judges in reviewing cases nor are there differences between the two groups on how they are reviewed on appeal.
 I also find that judges who previously served as designated judges on the appeals court are less likely to be reversed, suggesting that personal connections matter.
 In line with my background in bureaucratic reform, I argue that instead of focusing on specialized trial courts, reformers of patent law should instead focus on making multi-institutional reforms to the way patent law is litigated, starting first with reforming the PTO by giving it rulemaking authority to make substantive rulings on patent law issues.